|

 Beinn Leoid 792m 3hrs 19mins

-The second walk of the day is always a bit of a shock even on this occasion when it had only taken 5 minutes to drive the 3 kilometres down towards Loch More where the path to Beinn Leoid begins.
+The second walk of the day is always a bit of a shock, even on this occasion when it had only taken 5 minutes to drive the 3 kilometres down towards Loch More, where the path to Beinn Leoid begins.
 I packed my larger rucksack with camping equipment, a stove, some water and food and was ready to start again within 30 minutes of finishing the previous walk up Ben Hee.
 It was warm, 18°C, and the steep path that climbs through a series of tight zig-zags soon had me on the plateau below Meall an Fheir Loch.
-It is a Graham but I figured it might add 45 minutes to the walk, time that could be better spent on the summit of Beinn Leoid.
+It is a Graham, but I figured it might add 45 minutes to the walk, time that could be better spent on the summit of Beinn Leoid.

 I continued walking across the broad bealach on a good path and then started a long traverse below the Graham, Meallan a' Chuail, towards Loch Dubh.
 The going was not easy, vast peat hags, boulders, and a traverse over ragged ground that made contouring almost impossible.
-I had thought I could camp beside Loch Dubh but there were no burns nearby.
-By this stage, I had no intention of retracing my steps across this difficult terrain, I would return over Meallan a' Chuail early the next morning, so I continued and climbed another 100 metres to the bealach between Beinn Leoid and Meallan a' Chuail, Drochaid Beinn Leoid.
-It was quite windy but the ground was reasonably flat and surprisingly dry, encouraging me to erect the tent and dump my stuff.
+I had thought I could camp beside Loch Dubh, but there were no burns nearby.
+By this stage, I had no intention of retracing my steps across this difficult terrain; I would return over Meallan a' Chuail early the next morning, so I continued and climbed another 100 metres to the bealach between Beinn Leoid and Meallan a' Chuail, Drochaid Beinn Leoid.
+It was quite windy, but the ground was reasonably flat and surprisingly dry, encouraging me to erect the tent and dump my stuff.

-My long-held ambition had always been to climb Beinn Leoid in the evening, it is the best time of the day to be on the summits and with little to carry, I thought it would be an easy jaunt.
-The day had been long and it was more of a grind than expected but the excellent visibility and prospect of scintillating views drew me to the summit, stopping only to fill a water bottle which meant dropping 40 metres or so.
-The sun was over the sea but with all of the Sutherland peaks vying for attention, this was a very special place.
-Beinn Leoid has always seemed like one of the remotest Corbetts and the 9-kilometre route up had not been as easy in the central section as I had expected.
+My long-held ambition had always been to climb Beinn Leoid in the evening; it is the best time of the day to be on the summit.
+I thought it would be an easy jaunt, with just a 200-metre ascent, but it had been a long day, including the 200-mile drive up.
+It was more of a grind than expected, but the excellent visibility and prospect of scintillating views drew me to the summit.
+I stopped to collect some water, which meant dropping 40 metres or so.
+I arrived at the summit, the sun was dipping over the sea with all of the Sutherland peaks vying for attention; this was a privilege, alone and utterly content in a very special place.
+Beinn Leoid had always seemed like one of the remotest Corbetts, I had always hoped to visit on a day such as this..
+The 9-kilometre route up had not been a bit of a slog in the central section but the prize was even better than I had hoped.

 Patrick and Denise were from Newcastle and were climbing the Corbetts in the part of Scotland that they loved best.
-We chatted for a while in the evening sun, they were going to camp en route to the Stack of Glencoul, the prominent sugar loaf that attracts the eye from Kylesku.
+We chatted as kindred spirits in the evening sun, they were going to camp en route to the Stack of Glencoul, the prominent sugar loaf that attracts the eye from Kylesku.
 It was difficult for us to judge the best views from the summit, Ben More Assynt was resplendent in the evening sun, whereas the primaeval peaks of Quinag, Suilven, Canisp were not as prominent looking into the setting sun and Arkle and Foinaven were showing their shadow sides.
 To the east, there was perfect light over Meallan a' Chuail, my Graham for tomorrow morning.

 No comments: